-You can configure whether a Chameleon Experience can be dismissed at all by a user, and if so, what should happen next
+In Chameleon, you can configure whether an Experience can be dismissed at all by a user and, if so, what should happen next.

-Color: select from a palette pulled from your page, or insert a HEX code; change the size for both types of dismiss.
+Adjusting its Color and size: select from a palette pulled from your page, or insert a HEX code; change the size for both types of dismiss.

-Upon adding a dismiss option, there are two things to configure: the action and the appearance.
+With each dismiss option, there are two things to configure: the action and its appearance.

-This configuration will ultimately depend on your expected outcome -- do you want your users to go through this Chameleon Experience later on, or do you want it to be exited altogether?
+This setting will ultimately depend on your expected outcome -- do you want your users to go through this Experience later on, or do you want it to be exited altogether?

 There are two actions you can choose from:

-You should avoid interrupting a user that's focused on using your product.
-Allowing your users to dismiss an Experience they're not ready to take is a great way of not interrupting the flow and let them learn later at their own time.
+🤝 You should avoid interrupting a user that's focused on using your product.
+Allow your users to dismiss an Experience they're not ready to take and let them learn later at their own time.

 Configuring the appearance of your dismiss option involves altering the dismiss type, position, and color: